Headlights by Wilfried Schmidt

-Click here for a list of shops selling Busch & Müller, Schmidt, Pitlock, Spanninga and Supernova.
+See this page for a list of local bicycle shops that generally stock our products, or can order them for you.
 If there's no shop in your area, you can of course order directly from us.
-See this page to order from us.

 Back to Lighting Systems page

 Back to: Products page

 Sometimes the volume of email is so great we can't get to it all.
 For important communication, please phone, or phax.

 It's best to call before 4PM Eastern time since after that we're either running around like headless chickens or at home ready to jump into the pot.

 Under no circumstances should you place an order without first reading this.

 Peter White Cycles